binbashar/le-ref-architecture-doc/docs/user-guide/leverage-cli/reference/terraform.md

 Can only be run at **layer** level.

-[Layout validation](#validate-layout) is performed before actually initializing Terraform.
+[Layout validation](#validate-layout) is performed before actually initializing Terraform unless explicitly indicated against via the `--skip-validation` flag.

+### Options
+* `--skip-validation`: Skips layout validation.

 ---
 ## `plan`